denysdovhan/learnyouhtml/exercises/hello_world/en.md

 ### Why do I need to learn HTML?

 HTML is a cornerstone of web.
-It's what you see I your browser every time you open a favorite site.
+It's what you see in your browser every time you open a favorite site.

 If you're going to work in web development area, then you definitely need to know what is HTML, how to read it and how to use it.